Cyberschorsch/sendy/README.md

 - Provides a block type for creating custom newsletter blocks for your newsletter lists
 - Integrates Honeypot module
 - Provides a webform handler
+- Populate a segment field in webform for assigning users to segments in sendy

 Currently not supported (but maybe later):

-- Custom fields from sendy.co
+- Other custom fields from sendy.co

 # Requirements